 \subsection{Propagation of singularities and other estimates}

 Throughout the paper, to obtain results on the wavefront sets of several operators, we have used lemmas that were almost identical to some lemmas in \cite{Dyatlov-Zworski-16}.
-As was already explained after the proof of Proposition \ref{prop:wavefront-R_Q}, by inserting compactly supported cutoffs carefully, one could use the compact version presented in \cite{Dyatlov-Zworski-16}.
-However, we give versions that are uniform in the cusp because it simplifies the presentation of the argument in the main part of the article.
-It is also the occasion to show that the lack of compacity with trivial fibred cusps does not pose a problem.
+In this section we give the versions on admissible cusp manifolds.

 For the most part, the proofs given in the appendix of \cite{Dyatlov-Zworski-16} are also valid in our case.
 As a consequence, this is a cursory review of some special technicalities, destined to the reader already acquainted with the detail of the arguments in \cite{Dyatlov-Zworski-16}.